 Now I'm assuming a preacher with an online congregation is probably more than a little shady.
 So ripping off this dude is alright in my books.
 By the third episode, the gang is after a Faberge necklace, and they are challenged by a Riddler-like nemesis.
 I can't really get into much more without giving away the whole plot, and I don't really want to do that; I would instead rather you watch the series for yourself.

 ...THE CAMERA WORK AND EDITING ARE VERY PROFESSIONAL, AND THE MUSIC WORKS REALLY WELL IN EVERY SCENE.

-I want to "really" like this series.
-I really do.
+I wanted to "really" like this series.
+And I do, but still think there is some room for improvement.
 It's just that there are times, for me, that the whole project feels like a draft that is meant to bring to the actual filmmakers as a pitch of sorts.
 But then there are also some pretty cool location scenes that give the series a professional boost.
 The acting itself is pretty good, but there are moments when the timing feels a little off, and the script doesn't always work its magic.
 There are a lot of quick comedic lines that kind of just fly by.
 On the other hand, the camera work and the editing are very professional, and the music works really well in every scene... and really gives an espionage vibe.
 "Silver & Gold" was a lot of fun, and a lot of love was clearly put into this project, so I'm going to give it three out of five stars.